HomeMy WebLinkAboutAgenda Bill 3F 06/21/2010�ALU

 will participate in the program.
 Staff estimated that an allocation of $50,000 from the approved

-match funds of $200,000 will be adequate to support the FY10-11 activities.
+match funds of $200,000 will be adequate to support the FYI 0-11 activities.
 If many property

-owners are interested in the program, staff may request from Council amid-year adjustment for
+owners are interested in the program, staff may request from Council a mid -year adjustment for

-additional funds from the approved matching funds..
+additional funds from the approved matching funds.
 Additionally, it should be noted that the

-PCDC has the option to operate the RLF locally after the grant closing date of October 31,.2013.
+PCDC has the option to operate the RLF locally after the grant closing date of October 31, 2013.

 FINANCIAL, IMPACTS:

-They EPA awarded $1 million to the PCDC to .loan to eligible property owners. $27,500 of the
+The!
+EPA awarded $1 million to the PCDC to .loan to eligible property owners. $27,500 of the

-award (of which a portion has already been accessed) can and will be used for project-eligible
+award (of which a portion has already been accessed) can and will be used for project -eligible

 expenses, such as program development, reporting and promotion.
 The City was also required,